 Skip to contents

-Generally, one should keep pipeline steps as simple as possible, basically following the principle “one step, one task”.
-This means that usually a lot of pipeline steps are used to calculate intermediate results and only a few steps contain the final results that we are interested in.
-This vignette shows how to conveniently collect and possibly group the output of those final steps.
+Generally speaking, one should keep pipeline steps as simple as possible, basically following the principle “one step, one task”.
+Splitting up analysis steps into multiple functions naturally can be hard to manage, but since {pipeflow} manages all function and parameter dependencies for you, this is not a problem.
+Following this principle, usually a lot of pipeline steps will carry intermediate results and only a few steps will contain the final output we are interested in.
+This vignette shows how to conveniently tag, collect, and possibly group those final outputs.

 library(pipeflow)